Do you need online Ticket Entry access?

 Become a Member of Georgia 811

 Georgia 811 Membership is required for any Facility owner or operator.
-Defined by the Georgia Utility Facility Protection Act under § 25-9-3.
+Defined by the Georgia Underground Facility Protection Act under § 25-9-3.
 Definitions (15) a “Facility owner or operator” means any person or entity with the sole exception of a homeowner who owns, operates, or controls the operation of a utility facility.

 By removing the burden of direct contact from excavators and homeowners to utility service providers, Georgia 811 provides a streamlined free service that results in increased instances of notification before digging.
 What does that mean for members?
 It means more opportunities to mark utility facilities before digging occurs, resulting in fewer damages.